 - What types of assessment scopes are not allowed?

-- How do I change the scope of my assessment?
+- Can I change the scope of my assessment?

 GROUP [Displayed as (GROUP) on the EcoVadis platform]